Please note that access to documents marked ® are restricted to Clubs and are password protected.

 This form must be completed by the application and examiner and submitted with the Summary Sheet and the prescribed fee.

-The Selection Policy details the process and criteria by which Australian Taekwondo will select athletes to the team to compete at the 2018 World Poomsae Championships.
+The Olympic Nominations Criteria details the process and criteria by which Australian Taekwondo will nominate athletes to the Australian Olympic Committee for inclusion to the Australian Olymic Team for the 2020 Tokyo Olympics Games.

 Member Protection Policy